-CIVIL LAW OF LOUISIANA
+CIVIL LAW OF LOUISIANA – The Napoleonic Code

-In the United States, the term civil law has two meanings.
+To add confusion, in the United States, the term civil law has two meanings.
 One meaning of civil law refers to a legal system prevalent in Europe that is based on written codes.
 Civil law in this sense is contrasted with the common-law system used in England and most of the United States, which relies on prior case law to resolve disputes rather than written codes.
 The second meaning of civil law refers to the body of laws governing disputes between individuals, as opposed to those governing offenses that are public and relate to the government—that is, civil law as opposed to Criminal Law.

 So, next time you hear “Louisiana is different”, or “Napoleonic Code” you’ll know exactly what they mean.
 We are different, and we wouldn’t have it any other way.